soartech/new-goal-system-4/ngs-4_0_0/NGS_4_0.md

 ### Typed Objects

+Typed objects are collections of WMEs that share the same left-most identifier.
+They are identical to "plain old data structures" in object oriented programming.
 NGS typed objects are created using one of the following macros:
 * `ngs-create-typed-object-by-operator`: Used to create a new, o-supported, typed object.
 * `ngs-icreate-typed-object-in-place`: Used to create a new i-supported typed object and any sub-structure under that object.
 * `ngs-ocreate-typed-object-in-place`: Used to create sub-structure under objects that you create using ngs-create-typed-object-by-operator.